nkchai/JupyterHub-on-Spark/hub-setup.md

 > If any modification has been done to the config file after the hub service has been started.
 The service needs to be restarted to succesfully load the new config.

 ## Extensions

+There are two ways to install extensions.
+You can use the extensions menu in hub UI to view and install extensions directly but these installation are per user not reflected globally.

+If an extension needs to installed globally use `pip` with `sudo` from the controller to install them gloablly.
+Use the same method to install any server side extension requirements.